G

 Short answer: not really.
 AEO, GEO, "AI SEO," and LLM SEO mostly name the same job from different angles.
 AEO grew out of the featured-snippet and voice-search era and leans toward concise, direct answers.
 Generative engine optimization (GEO) is the newer label for the same instinct aimed at engines that synthesize a fresh answer instead of excerpting one.
 The full breakdown of the four labels, with search volumes, lives in our GEO guide.

 Here is the honest version.
 Do not let a vendor sell you AEO and GEO as two separate budgets.
-The underlying work, reachable and clearly-answered content backed by real authority, is shared across all of them.
+The underlying work is shared across all of them: reachable, clearly answered content backed by real authority.
 Pick whichever label your team already uses and move on.

 First, Can AI Engines Even Reach Your Page?